lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-kicks-evolution-in-its-sexist-balls.md

 Their joint expression was also tinged with more than a hint of, 'The University Of Hard Cocks does sound a bit gay, doesn't it?'.

-So, when Andrew Potatohead and Jordan Pitabreadhead, followed by the sea of dweebs, began to march out of the human-headed hamster enclosure...
+So, when Andrew Potatohead and Jordan Pittabreadhead, followed by the sea of dweebs, began to march out of the human-headed hamster enclosure...

 The two handbag-headed women followed...